 TIP: Before you start to pipe each column of ruffles, use a Kleenex to wipe off the tip so that each column looks neat.

-- For the top of the cake, do the same thing.
+For the top of the cake, do the same thing.
 Start piping around the outer edge of the cake and continue to work your way inwards until the top is fully covered in ruffles too.
-You are done making your beautiful ruffle cake.
 Enjoy!

 - Read all my tips above.